 I have yet to find another brow gel that lives up to this one.
 For me, it's perfect.
 It has a precise tip that picks up just the right amount of product, clings to your brow hairs so you don't end up tinting all of your surrounding skin (as I've experienced with other gels) and keeps brows in place all day.
 I wear this every single day without fail.

 I don't wear mascara every day, so when I do apply it, I want one that won't smudge (I have oily lids) and will lengthen my short, curly lashes.
 Not much to ask for, right?
 This one trumps others with its lash-conditioning formula.
 The brush hugs even the shortest of lashes and draws them out to their full potential, and the caffeine-enriched formula delivers inky-black, glossy pigment to your lashes.

 I use one eye crayon or another on a daily basis.
 For work, they can be scribbled on hastily in the mornings and blended out with a finger.
 For a special occasion, you can mix and match shades to create a modern smoky eye.
-I love these ones from Pixi, as they stay put, don't crease and are enriched with aloe vera and chamomile (and they feel incredibly comfortable on the eyes).
+I love these ones from Pixi, as they stay put, don't crease and are enriched with aloe vera and chamomile (plus they feel incredibly comfortable on the eyes).

 I've been a fan of the classic Elemis Pro-Collagen Cleansing Balm for years, but the rose edition has replaced it as my favourite.
 It dissolves makeup and grime without leaving your skin feeling tight or stripped.
 (And it's never caused me to break out, which is a huge bonus.)

 This has the iconic Nuxe fragrance I love.
 It's a rich, nourishing formula that subtly mattifies your skin without compromising on radiance.
 I'll use this morning and night (after Rescue No. 1) on days where my skin needs an extra dose of moisture.